sbgn/sbgn/docs/faq/pd.md

 ---

-### Were should consumption edges of an association process meet?
+### Where should consumption edges of an association process meet?

 The consumption edges should always meet in a single point outside the symbol representing a process.
 This rule applies for association as well.
 The point can be on the perimeter of the association symbol (center) or away from it (right).